Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Appendix

 \subsection{\spacename\ Additional Results with more foundation models}

 In Fig. \ref{fig:exp_vapca}, we showed the advantage of using \spacename\ for embeddings of three models.
 Here, in Fig. \ref{fig:appendix_vapca}, we show additional results with three more embeddings, namely: CLIP, DINO-V2-Small, and DINO-S8.
 We observe similar trends as previously noted.
-We release our codebase in the supplementary material for easy reproduction of all these results.